 Victims/Survivors are encouraged to preserve all physical evidence, including but not limited to: clothing worn during the assault, bed sheets, and/or photos of any injuries.
 This evidence may be helpful in proving that a crime occurred, in the event the victim/survivor chooses to report now or in the future.
 It may also be helpful in obtaining a court-ordered protective or restraining order.
 If a victim/survivor does not have any evidence preserved, they still have an option to report the crime and request a medical evidentiary examination.
 In San Diego County, this exam is known as a Sexual Assault Forensic Exam (SAFE).
 It is recommended that the examination occurs within a reasonable timeframe after the assault for optimal evidence collection.
-If a sexual assault victim/survivor chooses to make a police report, the law enforcement official will meet with the victim/survivor, determine whether the report as given would constitute a crime, and then alert the Sexual Assault Response Team (SART) facility where the SAFE will be conducted.
-Law enforcement will coordinate transportation to the facility, and the victim/survivor has the option and right to meet with a victim advocate before the exam begins.
+If a sexual assault victim/survivor, determine whether or not a crime occurred, and then alert the Sexual Assault Response Team facility where the SAFE will be conducted.
+Law enforcement will coordinate transportation to the facility, and the victim/survivor will meet with a victim advocate before the exam begins.
 A specially trained medical provider, called a Sexual Assault Nurse Examiner (SANE), will conduct the exam.

 If a victim/survivor chooses not to report to law enforcement, they still have the right to receive medical treatment, advocacy services and an optional sexual assault forensic exam.
-In San Diego County, this exam is called a Non-Participatory Report (NPR).3 The evidence will not include the victim/survivor's name.
+In San Diego County, this exam is called a Non-Participatory Report (NPR).
+The evidence will not include the victim/survivor's name.
 The victim/survivor can decline a copy of the report (history, findings) to be included with evidence.
 The NPR may or may not trigger an investigation (without the participation of the victim/survivor).
 The NPR is free of cost to the victim/survivor.